scuzzydude/asimov/asimov.md

 The greater value may not come for decades or centuries.
 This system allows us to forget, as ideas fall out of favor, and less people feel responsible for an idea, scoot will naturally lose trade value.

-The greatest value we may be able to provide our decedents is the ability to look at what ideas we forgot.
+The greatest value we may be able to provide our decedents is the ability to examine the ideas we forgot.

 ## Stasis

 Scoot would be considered in statis when active governance has ceased.
 This may be because none of the scootage wants the responsibility of trustee, or there have been no trades or scoot-chain activity for some period, or no staking networks exists to process transactions for the Scoot.

 If the Foundation is a holder of the scoot, it will maintain scoot-chain in statis.
-By definition, a Scoot in statis doesn't have much value, so it would not align with the Foundation's long-term goals to hold statis Scoot.
+By definition, a Scoot in statis doesn't have much genius value, so it would not align with the Foundation's long-term goals to hold statis Scoot.

 I think there is a market for pledges to act as caretaker trustee for Scoot in statis.
 The caretake assume the trustee role and become sole member of the scootage.
 Request for scoot-chain for research can be handled by API and the scoot-chain can be served from cold-storage.
 Parties wishing to merge or resurrect a scoot-chain can make an offer to take control back from the caretaker.